waldner/Firefox-RunWith/README.md

 If `wait` is false, on the other hand, your program is spawned, but `runwith.py` terminates without waiting for it.
 This setting is recommended for graphical programs or script where it's not known in advance how long they will run.

-## Bugs/Limitations
+## Bugs / Limitations

-Only tested on Firefox under Linux, partially under Windows.
+- Only tested on Firefox under Linux, partially under Windows and MacOS.

-Almost certainly, the code can be improved.
-JS is really a shi^Wpeculiar language.
+- Almost certainly, the code can be improved.
+JS is really a ~~shit~~ peculiar language.
 Suggestions welcome.